Mc-Zen/tidy/src/tidy.typ

 }

-/// Show given module in the style of the Typst online documentation.
+/// Show given module in the given style.
-/// This displays all (documented) functions in the module sorted alphabetically.
+/// This displays all (documented) functions in the module.
 ///
 /// - module-doc (dictionary): Module documentation information as returned by
 ///           @@parse-module.
 /// - first-heading-level (integer): Level for the module heading.
 Function names are
 ///           created as second-level headings and the "Parameters" heading is two levels
 ///           below the first heading level.
-/// - show-module-name (boolean): Whether to output the name of the module.
+/// - show-module-name (boolean): Whether to output the name of the module at the top.
 /// - break-param-descriptions (boolean): Whether to allow breaking of parameter description blocks.
 /// - omit-empty-param-descriptions (boolean): Whether to omit description blocks for
-///           Parameters with empty description.
+///           parameters with empty description.
-/// - show-outline (function): Function to use to show the documentation for a single
+/// - show-outline (function): Whether to output an outline of all functions in the module at the beginning.
 /// - sort-functions (auto, none, function): Function to use to sort the function documentations.
 ///           With `auto`, they are sorted alphabetatically by name and with `none` they
 ///           are not sorted.
+Otherwise a function can be passed that each function documentation object is passed to and that should return some key to sort the functions by.
 /// - style (module, dictionary): The output style to use.
 This can be a module defining the
 ///           functions `show-outline`, `show-type`, `show-function`, `show-parameter-list` and
 ///           `show-parameter-block` or a dictionary with functions for the same keys.